djordan218/GreenThumb/README.md

 # What does this app do?

-I always plant something in the spring time and then completely forget about when I'm supposed to be harvesting something.
-There are also times in the year when I am late planting seeds indoors because I just forget about it.
-This web app is meant to be the brain behind that and make sure that I know when things are supposed to be planted and when to expect to harvest them.
+I always plant something in my garden and have no idea what is "typical" after that.
+Not sure when to harvest, how long it takes for each seed to germinate, or just general information about a specific crop.
+This web app is meant to be a gardening manager.
+A user can add crops to their "garden", remove them, add crops to the database (as well as edit them and remove them.)

 ## ✨ Features